village of Llanbedrog welcomes you to have a happy holiday in our midst.

 may be enjoyed without the expense and inconvenience of going abroad.

-Pwllheli is recognised as the capital
+Pwllheli is recognized as the capital

 of Lleyn, and the town centre becomes the area's focal point with its